 Dogs have varying builds, so it is difficult to provide generic recommendations, but typically speaking:

-Taking Care of Your Large Dog Bed
+Taking Care of Your Dog Beds for Large Dogs

-Many of the best large dog beds are relatively expensive items, and you’ll want to be sure it lasts for as long as possible and continues looking as good as it did when you first purchased it.
+Many of the best dog beds for large dogs are relatively expensive items, and you’ll want to be sure it lasts for as long as possible and continues looking as good as it did when you first purchased it.

 You’ll always want to follow the care instructions provided by the manufacturer, but try to incorporate these tips and tricks whenever possible (assuming that they do not contradict the manufacturer’s guidelines):

-Have you found a large dog bed that works best for your pet?
-Tell us all about it.
+Have you found an orthopedic dog bed that works best for your large breed dog?
+Tell us about it.
 Let us know what model and size you chose, as well as your experiences with it.